 Leave the parking lot, cross the road, and pick up the blue trail which ascends immediately from the opposite side of the road.

-The register for Balsam Lake is quite a distance from the road.
+Note: The trail register for Balsam Lake is quite a distance from the road, so don’t be surprised when you don’t get to it immediately.

-This trail is very straightforward.
-The first mile has a moderate amount of incline and the second mile is a mix of long flat sections, and even a little elevation loss.
+The first mile has a moderate amount of incline.
+The second mile is a mix of long flat sections, and even a little elevation loss.

 Balsam Lake Signposts